-sufficient cash and cash equivalents and loan facilities to cover expected needs for liquidity during the next 12 months.
-The Company maintains a balanced maturity profile of Liquidity risk is the risk that the Company is unable to meet its financial obligations as they fall due.
-The Company forecasts its cash flow requirements and ensures that it has debt obligations and in general minimises current excess cash.
+Liquidity risk is the risk that the Company is unable to meet its financial obligations as they fall due.
+The Company forecasts its cash flow requirements and ensures that it has sufficient cash and cash equivalents and loan facilities to cover expected needs for liquidity during the next 12 months.
+The Company maintains a balanced maturity profile of debt obligations and in general minimizes current excess cash.